-Phenomenon Remedy Storage is not possible. • The remaining memory capacity of the COMPOSER is 0.
-COMPOSER Setting the time signature and number of measures is not possible. •The time signature and number of measures cannot be changed for a pattern which is currently recorded in the COMPOSER.
-If you wish to change the time signature and/or measure data, first follow the procedure to clear the memory.
+Phenomenon Phenomenon Storage is not possible. • The remaining memory capacity of the COMPOSER is 0.
+COMPOSER • The time signature and number of measure cannot be changed for a pattern which currently recorded in the COMPOSER .
+If you wish to change the time signature and/of measure data, first follow the procedure to clear the memory.
 (Refer to page 70.)
-The playback timing of the rhythm pattern is different from the timing with which it was recorded.
-The QUANTIZE function was on when the pattern was recorded and the timing was automatically corrected.
-Set the quantize level to a smaller note unit or to OFF when recording.
+The playback timing of the rhythm pattern is different from the timing with which it was recorded. was recorded and the timing was automaticall corrected.
+Set the quantize level to a smaller not unit or to OFF when recording.
 (Refer to page 73.)
 The Disk Drive produces a noise during recording or playback.
 This occurs when the Disk Drive is reading a disk.
-It does not indicate a problem.
+It does not indicate.
 Disk Drive When the procedure to load from a disk is performed, the contents of this instrument's memory are erased.
-When performing the load operation from a disk, this instrument's memory changes to that of the data loaded from the disk.
-If you wish to preserve a song which is stored in this instrument's memory, save it on a disk before performing the load procedure.
-(Refer to page 83) Other Noise from a radio or TV can be heard.
-This sometimes occurs when electrical equipment such as a radio or TV is used near the instrument.
+When performing the load operation from a disk this instrument's memory changes to that of the data loaded from the disk.
+If you wish to preserve a song which is stored in this instrument's memory, save it on a disk before performing the Other • load procedure.
+(Refer to page 83) This sometimes occurs when electrical equipment such as a radio or TV is used near the instrument.
 Try moving such electrical equipment further away from the instrument.
 The sound may be coming from a nearby broadcast station or amateur radio station.
-If the sound is bothersome, consult your dealer or service center.
-The cabinet becomes warm during use.
+If the sound is bothersome, consult your dealer or service center. ne cabinet becomes warm during use.
 This instrument has a built-in power source that heats the cabinet to some degree.
 This is not an indication of trouble.